 Prominent questions surface when an addict is considering seeking help: How long does a rehab program last?
 What program is right for me?
 How will this affect my personal life?
+What kind of treatment do I need and where are the best treatment centers?
 Something that should be addressed right off the bat is that all of the answers to these questions are unique to each individual.
 Rehab is not a linear process as each individual has particular conditions that will require distinct ways of working through their problems.

 Understanding Addiction Treatment and Rehab Length